-H Gallery, Paris, October 12 - November 25, 2017
+October 13 - November 25, 2017

-By extension the viewer enters into a dialogue about Paris, a city and culture reeling from the energy of its shifting identity, one deeply etched by the forces of old and new, exterior and interior, remembered and forgotten, ever in transition.
+By extension the viewer enters into a dialogue about Paris, a city and culture reeling from the energy of its own shifting identity, one deeply etched by the forces of old and new, remembered and forgotten, ever in transition.